Saturated Fads: Despite What Food Writers Say, Butter Is Still Not Healthy

 A report published last April in the Annals of Internal Medicine left meat eaters salivating.
-The meta-analysis of over 70 studies explored the comparative impact of saturated fat (found in meat, butter, and cheese) and unsaturated fat (found in vegetable oils, nuts, and fish) on buy lasix medicine for heart disease.
+The meta-analysis of over 70 studies explored the comparative impact of saturated fat (found in meat, butter, and cheese) and unsaturated fat (found in vegetable oils, nuts, and fish) on heart disease.
 Challenging decades of conventional wisdom, the authors reported no clear correlation between levels of saturated fat and heart problems.

 Brashly, they concluded: “Current evidence does not clearly support guidelines that encourage high consumption of polyunsaturated fatty acids and low consumption of total saturated fats.”

 Food writers, who have long struggled with promoting meaty and creamy recipes without prescribing a heart attack on a plate, were wide-eyed with glee.
 New York Times columnist Mark Bittman wrote, “Butter is back, and when you’re looking for a few chunks of pork for a stew, you can resume searching for the best pieces — the ones with the most fat.
 Eventually, your friends will stop glaring at you as if you’re trying to kill them.”